 Things to Think About When Including Your Pets

-First of all, make sure your venue allows pets – French’s Point allows well-behaved pets that are current on their immunizations, are crated when left alone in our lodgings, and have a handler.
+First of all, make sure your venue allows pets – French’s Point allows well-behaved pets that are current on their immunizations, are crated when left alone in our lodgings and have a handler.

 Then consider how you want your pet to participate in your ceremony.
 Do you want him to have a central role?
 As in walking down the aisle as a flower-bearer?
-Or do you want her in the audience with other family?
+Or do you want her in the audience with another family?

 Once you’ve figured out what role you want your pet to play, you need to find someone to be in charge of him.
 This person will walk him where he needs to go, hold onto his leash during the ceremony, and, most importantly, take him elsewhere to discretely do his business if nature calls.
 Keep in mind that a guest who acts as your pet-wrangler won’t be able to really relax and enjoy your wedding, so consider hiring a pet sitter.